University of Florida Homepage

 Our UF research team (from left to right): Isabelle Walther-Duc, Dr. Renata Serra, Dr. Sarah McKune, Dr. Greg Kiker, Dr. Steve Radil, Dr. Leonardo Villalón.

-Fieldwork Team
+Fieldwork and Fieldwork Team

 In January 2024, we were in Dakar to launch the fieldwork of our project in partnership with our colleagues and their institutions from the region: Dr. Yamingué Betinbaye from CRASH (Chad), Dr. Mousapha Taleb Heidi from CEROS (Mauritania), Dr. Nana Issaley and Dr. Malam Souley Bassirou from LASDEL (Niger), Dr. Ndeye Sokhna Cissé and Dr. Moustapha Sèye from LARTES (Senegal).